Temporary Event Notice

 Please contact us in the first instance.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Consumer Direct will give you advice (see link below).
-From outside the UK contact the UK European Consumer Centre (see link below).
+If that has not worked, see GOV.UK: Consumer rights (external website) for advice.
+From outside the UK contact the UK European Consumer Centre (external website).

 If we decide not to issue a counter notice in relation to an objection notice the chief police officer can appeal the decision.
 Appeals must be made to High Wycombe Magistrates' Court within 21 days.
 An appeal may not be brought later than five working days from the day of the planned event.

 - Telephone: 01494 421 346 or 01494 421 222